mbhagwan/statistics-with-python/README.md

 ### This repository contains course notes and worked examples.

-The following courses will be added:
+The following will be added in due course:

 1. Introduction to Statistics in Python
 2. Introduction to Regression with statsmodels in Python